-- Valuation of debts arising from insurance and reinsurance operations: debts arising from insurance operations correspond to the balances of claim settlements and commission payments due to brokers in the short term, as well as the cash balances of treaties underwritten by the Wakam insurance entity of the Big Wakam group.
+• Valuation of debts arising from insurance and reinsurance operations: debts arising from insurance operations correspond to the balances of claim settlements and commission payments due to brokers in the short term, as well as the cash balances of treaties underwritten by Wakam.
 The economic value presented in the prudential balance sheet amounts to €415.4 million.
-Reinsurance debts have been reduced in relation to the amount recorded in the consolidated balance sheet by €8.9 million, resulting from a reclassification entry of deferred reinsurance commissions on treaties to earned premiums because these are included in cash exchanges with reinsurers. - Valuation of deferred reinsurance commissions: deferred reinsurance commissions (DRCs) are the amount already received by the Wakam insurance entity of the Big Wakam group with respect to reinsurance commissions on unearned premiums as of 31 December 2022.
-In accounting, increasing this item makes it possible to link the group's reinsurance commission, incurred at the level of its insurance entity, to the correct accounting year.
+Reinsurance debts have been reduced in relation to the amount recorded in the company balance sheet by €8.9 million, resulting from a reclassification entry of deferred reinsurance commissions on treaties to earned premiums because these are included in cash exchanges with reinsurers.

+Valuation of deferred reinsurance commissions: deferred reinsurance commissions (DRCs) are the amount already received by Wakam with respect to reinsurance commissions on unearned premiums as of 31 December 2022.
+In accounting, increasing this item makes it possible to link the company's reinsurance commissions to the correct accounting year.
 Conversely, Solvency 2 is based on a logic of future cash flows.
 Since the DRCs have already been collected by the company and are not subject to future cash flow, they are therefore completely cancelled on the Solvency 2 prudential balance sheet.
 It should be noted that this transaction does not generate a loss of wealth for Wakam, since these reinsurance commissions on existing policies will not give rise to any future cash flow and are not projected in the Best Estimate of Net Provisions on the Solvency 2 prudential balance sheet.
 The restatement of DRCs amounts to €32.2 million on the prudential balance sheet of 31 December 2022.